How to Use your FSA Benefits Debit Card

 I just re-enrolled as a participant for the new year.
 Can I use the card for both plan years?

 Yes, if your plan has the “grace period.”
-If you have money that rolls over, the card will automatically apply the expenses to your previous year’s balance until that is spent or the “grace period” runs out.
+The card will automatically apply the expenses to your previous year’s balance until those monies are spent or the “grace period” runs out.
 Then all expenses are charged to your current year’s election.

 Do you have any questions about your FSA debit card with Glynn Griffing?
 Contact our office, and we will assist you.